-Assumed initial public offering price per share \$ Net tangible book value (deficit) per share as of October 31, 2020 before this offering \$ Increase in as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering As adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing common stock in this offering \$
+Assumed initial public offering price per share \$ 16.00 Net tangible book value (deficit) per share as of October 31, 2020 before this offering \$ (15.40) Increase in as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering 4.03 As adjusted net tangible book value per share after this offering (11.37) Dilution per share to new investors purchasing common stock in this offering \$ 27.37

-Each \$1.00 increase (decrease) in the assumed initial offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our as adjusted net tangible book value by \$, or \$ per share, and the dilution per common share to new investors in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and estimated offering expenses payable by us.
-An increase of shares in the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, would increase the as adjusted net tangible book value per share by \$ and decrease the dilution per share to new investors by \$, assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and estimated offering expenses payable by us.
-A decrease of shares in the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, would decrease the as adjusted net tangible book value per share by \$ and increase the dilution per share to new investors by \$, assuming no change in the assumed initial public offering price and after deducting underwriting discounts and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our as adjusted net tangible book value by \$5.1 million, or \$0.13 per share, and the dilution per common share to new investors in this offering by \$0.87 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and estimated offering expenses payable by us.
+An increase of 100,000 shares in the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, would increase the as adjusted net tangible book value per share by \$1.5 million and decrease the dilution per share to new investors by \$0.06, assuming no change in the assumed initial public offering price and after deducting estimated underwriting discounts and estimated offering expenses payable by us.
+A decrease of 100,000 shares in the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, would increase the as adjusted net tangible offering price and after deducting estimated underwriting discounts and estimated offering expenses payable by us.
+A decrease of 100,000 shares in the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, would decrease the as adjusted net tangible book value per share by \$1.5 million and increase the dilution per share to new investors by \$0.07, assuming no change in the assumed initial public offering price and after deducting underwriting discounts and estimated offering expenses payable by us.